fife-rpg/fife-rpg-docs/source/tutorial/display.rst

       Agent: fife_rpg.components.agent

-:download:`combined.yaml` contains the standard FIFErpg components, as well as a list of systems and actions which will be explained later.
+:download:`combined.yaml` contains the standard FIFErpg components, as well as a list of systems, actions and behaviours which will be explained later.
 Also a list of the available map is needed.
 By default FIFErpg looks for a 'maps.yaml' file inside the 'maps' subdirectory.
 This is a simple YAML file with that has the following structure: